Heritage in West Cornwall

 Mên-an-Tol; Stone formation above Morvah

 Mên-an-Tol is a collection of granite stones believed to date back to the Bronze Age.
 Its name translates to ‘holed stone’, which makes sense when you see the centre stone’s striking shape.
 Some say the site is the remains of a stone circle, others claim it’s part of an ancient burial chamber.
-You can find out more from Historic Cornwall here.
 If you follow the Penwith Landscape Partnership’s circular walk, you’ll also see Greenburrow Engine House, Bosiliack Entrance Grave and the Nine Maidens Stone Circle.

 Botallack Mine; Pendeen